donnemartin/dev-setup/README.md

 #### Installation

-The section [Step 3: Run the brew.sh script](#step-3-run-the-brewsh-script) installs Homebrew and a number of useful Homebrew formulae and apps.
+The [brew.sh script](#brewsh-script) installs Homebrew and a number of useful Homebrew formulae and apps.

 If you prefer to install it separately, run the following command and follow the steps on the screen: